Labonneguigue/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The provided learning rate is the maximum coefficient applied to the gradient during backpropagation.
 The Adam optimizer determines when to lower that learning rate for each parameter.
 This brings some computation overhead as this is performed for each training step (maintain the moving averages and variance, and calculate the scaled gradient).
 A simple tf.train.GradientDescentOptimizer could equally be used in your MLP, but would require more hyperparameter tuning before it would converge as quickly.

-####4.
-Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
+### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

-My final model results were:
-* training set accuracy of ?
-* validation set accuracy of ?
-* test set accuracy of ?

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?